Table of Contents

 Carefully open the machine where you can access the paper.
 If you hear paper ripping while you open the unit, then do not open the machine any further – try another panel or opening on the machine.
 If there is not another opening, then open the place where the paper is ripping

 The important “trick” to unjamming a fax machine is to pull the paper out through the paper path.

-A fax machine has a number of gears, rollers, and moving parts, and are all built to turn one way.
+A fax machine has gears, rollers, and moving parts, and all are built to turn one way.